samskivert/website/blog/content/2022/03/firebase-complaints.md

 Life on the fringe continues to be full of surprises.
 Most recently, Apple _finally_ stopped shipping Python 2 with macOS (Python's migration from 2 to 3 being yet another clown car shit show that we software developers can be proud of).
-I had already worked around half a dozen problems with the Firebase build because it assumed `python` meant Python 3, but that was Apple's sin, not Google's.
-Google's sin was much worse.
+I had already worked around half a dozen problems with the Firebase SDK build because it assumed whaver `python` executable was on your path was Python 3.
+On macOS, `python` is Python 2.
+But that is Apple's sin, not Google's.
+Google's sin is much worse.

 At some point in the orgy of duct taping that took place during the initial creation of the Firebase Unity SDK, someone needed to generate an XML file.
 "Firebase Team JavaScript" likes their